Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 (2) is determined at the time the other health care service is rendered.

-(A) require retrospective review of; and
+(1) require retrospective review of; or

 an unanticipated health care service described in subsection (a).

-(a) This section applies only to the state employee health plan (as defined in IC 5-10-8-6.7(a)).
+Sec.
+13.5. (a) This section applies only to the state employee health plan (as defined in IC 5-10-8-6.7(a)).

 (b) The state employee health plan may not require a participating provider to obtain prior authorization for the following CPT codes: